barzan/dbseer/INSTALL.md

 ***2.1.
 Building the middleware***

-To build the middleware, go to the root directory of the middleware, and run the file named 'build', as shown below
+To build the middleware, go to the root directory of the middleware, and run the file named 'build', as shown below:

 	./build